JeromeSimmonds/phonebook/README.md

 ## Repository structure
 * **phonebook** Maven parent project
-* **phonebook** Back-end project dealing with the database.
+* **phonebook-core** Back-end project dealing with the database.
 It consists of 3 layers: the domain model (business entities), the service layer (business objects) and the data layer (data access object).
 * **phonebook-web** Front-end project (website).
 Consists of controllers, forms and views.
 Relies on the core project to deal with data and present it to the user to interact with it.

 Web service coming soon

 ## Installation